carpentries/instructor-training/episodes/05-performance.md

 Feedback is most effective when the people involved can share ground rules and expectations.
-This is especially important when the instructor and/or students are have different cultural or domain expectations about feedback.
+This is especially important when the instructor and/or students have different cultural or domain expectations about feedback.

 Here is a list of different